Z3R0ZZZ/Zeroz-Sec-Notes/note/ctf/DGSE_NullVastation_Challenge.md

 </Properties>
 ```

-and as exepected I'm able to extract file passwd exfil :
+and as expected I'm able to extract file passwd exfil :

 ![alt text](note/ctf/asset/DGSENull5.png)

-Okay but doesn't give me access to the server i can only dump file, maybe some of them will be interresting !
+Okay but doesn't give me access to the server i can only dump file, maybe some of them will be interesting !

 app.py exfil :